-Command Returns Remarks Usable for testing the serial link and determining the type of mount (German equatorial).
-During Startup, with a "b#" being returned, the PC can select the startup G# after completed mode by sending a startup or b# while waiting for 0x06 (ACK char) • bC# for selecting the Cold the selection of the Start.
-Startup Mode. bW# for selecting the Warm Start and bR# for selecting the Warm Restart.
-Svnchronize The string "No object!#" is returned if the mount is not aligned or no object was selected, otherwise the name of the selected object used is No object!# or :Cm# returned. <object name># This command does an "Additional Alignment", (re)calculating the pointing model parameters and synchronizing to the position given.
-The string "No object!#" is returned if the mount is not aligned or no object was selected, otherwise the No object!# or :CM# name of the selected object used is <object name># returned.
-The position (RA and DEC) is synchronized to the position of the
+Command Returns Remarks 0x06 (ACK char) B# while the initial startup message is being displayed (new in L4), b# while waiting for the selection of the Startup Mode, S# during a Cold Start (new in L4) or G# after completed startup.
+Usable for testing the serial link and determining the type of mount (German equatorial).
+During Startup, with a "b#" being returned, the PC can select the startup mode by sending a bC# for selecting the Cold Start, bW# for selecting the Warm Start and bR# for selecting the Warm Restart.
+Synchronize :Cm# No object!# or <object name="">#</object> The string "No object!#" is returned if the mount is not aligned or no object was selected, otherwise the name of the selected object used is returned.
+This command does an "Additional Alignment", (re)calculating the pointing model parameters and synchronizing to the position given. :CM# No object!# or The string "No object!#" is